Considering an apprenticeship as a post-18 option? You may find our article dedicated to degree apprenticeships more helpful.

 Additionally, express your enthusiasm for the industry.
 Mention relevant articles or books you’ve read and discuss what you learned from them.
 Employers want to see that you are dedicated and eager to learn.

-Need more to talk about for your application?
-Read the ultimate guide to STEM extracurricular articles.
+Need more to talk about in your application?
+Read our ultimate guide to STEM extracurricular activities.

 Do I need experience to do a STEM apprenticeship?